blackswan-quants/dtwclustering_sp500/README.md

 1. Select a small subset (representative cluster) of stocks that best replicates the overall performance of the S&P 500 index.
 2. Utilize portfolio optimization techniques on this subset to construct an efficient portfolio aimed at reproducing the S&P 500's performance.

-The main notebook (`main.ipynb`) guides through the analysis, from data loading to applying DTW clustering and subsequent portfolio optimization.
+The main notebook (`main.ipynb`) inside the "src" fold guides through the analysis, from data loading to applying DTW clustering and subsequent portfolio optimization.

 ## Prerequisites